-XXXX signs deal with 2018 Commonwealth Games As the official beer and cider of the Games, GOLDOC Chairman Peter Beattie AC revealed brands from across the XXXX family, including Summer Bright Lager, will be activated in venues and at various festival zones throughout the Gold Coast and three event cities Brisbane, Townsville and Cairns.
+XXXX sponsors 2018 Commonwealth Games As the official beer and cider of the Games, GOLDOC Chairman Peter Beattie AC revealed brands from across the XXXX family, including Summer Bright Lager, will be activated in venues and at various festival zones throughout the Gold Coast and three event cities Brisbane, Townsville and Cairns.
 The Games are more than just 11 days of world class sport.
 Outside of competition there are a number of ways to enjoy the Games experience including Festival 2018 and the associated arts and culture festival.
 XXXX will bring the GOLD to the Gold Coast.